 - Proposals will be rated on the following criteria:

 - Clearly documented need

 - Number of people to be impacted by the project

 - Degree to which the project addresses stated Endowment focus

 - Innovation of project (for the particular community)

 - Realistic plan, timeframe, line item budget, and budget narrative

 - Degree to which children benefit from the project

 - Level of networking with other organizations

-A final report will be due in April of 2019 and will need to include:
+A final report will be required and will need to include: